1

 Medical Officers often juggle hands-on patient care with a range of administrative tasks, such as managing clinical staff, overseeing compliance with healthcare regulations, and implementing hospital policies.
 Balancing these responsibilities can be challenging, as it requires strong time management and the ability to switch between patient-focused and operational mindsets.
 Effective delegation, clear communication with team members, and ongoing professional development are key strategies to manage these challenges and ensure both high-quality patient care and organizational efficiency.

-What is a medical officer?
+What is the job description of a medical officer?

 What are the key skills and qualifications needed to thrive as a Medical Officer, and why are they important?